 Provision an Azure Databricks workspace

-Tip: If you already have a Premium or Trial Azure Databricks workspace, you can skip this procedure.
+Tip: If you already have a Premium or Trial Azure Databricks workspace, you can skip this procedure and use your existing workspace.

 - In a web browser, sign into the Azure portal at